 Damage to the spinal cord and to the nerves at the end of the spinal cord can lead to partial or complete paralysis.
 This can cause a victim to lose some or all of the sensations and motor functions below the spinal cord injury site.
 A victim could experience loss of movement, lack of bowel and bladder control, spasms, pain, difficulty breathing, and many more serious complications.
 A person suffering with paralysis could need surgery, ongoing care, rehabilitation services, assistive aids, and other long-term treatments that can be very costly but are necessary for independence and quality of life.

 Let Us Help You Fight for the Compensation You Deserve From the Negligent Party in Texas

 If you or a loved one suffered a spinal injury or paralysis due to the negligence of a business or individual, we are here to help you obtain the compensation you deserve for your injuries.
 Because of the catastrophic nature of your injuries, you may have to fight longer and harder with the negligent party’s insurance company to receive what you are entitled to and could need for your care—possibly for the rest of your life.
 Learn about our experience in fighting for the rights of victims of these injuries in Texas and around the nation by contacting us online or calling our office directly at 817.380.4888 to schedule your free, no-obligation consultation.

-In addition to Grapevine, we help injured victims throughout Texas including Arlington, North Richland, Bedford, Hurst, Euless, Irving and all points in between.
+In addition to Grapevine, our personal injury lawyers help injured victims throughout Texas including Arlington, North Richland, Bedford, Hurst, Euless, Irving and all points in between.